Job Announcement$5,000 Signing Bonus*

 - AED required within 60 days of hire

 - CPR required within 60 days of hire

 NECESSARY SPECIAL REQUIREMENTS:

-Employee is required to walk, stand, sit, bend, stoop, kneel, reach, climb stairs and carry equipment or young children up to 25 pounds in weight.
+Job is required to walk, stand, sit (occasionally for extended periods of time), bend, kneel, reach, climb stairs and may be required to lift/carry equipment or young children up to 25 pounds in weight.
 Uses hands to grasp, handle or feel.
-Visual acuity is required to read data on a computer monitor.
-Ability to operate keyboard driven equipment.
+Visual acuity is required to read data on a computer monitor; ability to operate keyboard driven equipment and computer or laptop.
+Position frequently communicates and must be able to exchange accurate information with others verbally and in writing.
+Generally, works in an office environment is required to perform job duties outside of the typical office setting, e.g., school health room or county school location.
+Ability to work in all weather conditions.
 Ability to drive a vehicle.
-Position frequently communicates and must be able to exchange accurate information with others verbally and in writing.
 All duties performed with or without reasonable accommodations.SELECTION PROCEDURE:

 The population of Fairfax County is very diverse where 39.8% of residents speak a language other than English at home (Spanish, Asian/Pacific Islander, Indo-European, and others